damian-andrzej/ansible_env_by_proxmox/README.md

-# Proxmox Bare Metal Deployment
+# Ansible environment deployment on Proxmox

 This repository provides instructions and scripts for deploying Ansible environment by Proxmox Virtual Environment (Proxmox VE) on a bare metal machine.
 Proxmox VE is an open-source virtualization platform that combines two virtualization technologies: KVM (Kernel-based Virtual Machine) for virtual machines and LXC (Linux Containers) for lightweight container-based virtualization.